 Based in New York City, Impromptuo is an innovative improvisation-focused duo made up of violinist Katherine Kyu Hyeon Lim and pianist Joey Chang.
 The duo has been commissioned and presented by Metropolis Ensemble, House of Yes, (Le) Poisson Rouge, Fifth Wall Performing Arts, and National Arts Diversity Integration Association in 2020.
-They have also performed as part of the Variousound Sessions 2020 Residency, and co-founded The Moving Orchestra in 2019.
+They have also performed as part of the Variousound Sessions 2020 Residency, and co-founded Muzosynth Orchestra (formerly the Moving Orchestra) in 2019.
 Though primarily trained in European classical music, Impromptuo draws influence from traditions of free jazz, experimental electroacoustic music, etc., and suggestions from you!

 Lim’s and Chang’s paths as improvisers crossed as the two began jamming together at the start of 2019.
 Having both undergone training at The Juilliard School, they looked beyond the world of European classical music and came to the practice of free improvisation.
 As the duo performed more and especially into the COVID-19 pandemic with countless live-streamed concerts together, free improvisation became an essential part of their programming, presenting music eschewing labels and rather combining the duo’s multitude of influences.

 Impromptuo uses its classical training and improvisation as a means to present programs full of spontaneity and which question the classical tradition, whether it be open-score works or pieces of the classical canon with added improvisations, while remaining true to its identity and background.
 Impromptuo blurs the borders between musical styles with the intent to strip away perceived hierarchies in today’s musical traditions.

 Impromptuo was a recipient of a Chamber Music America 2021 Ensemble Forward Grant, made possible with generous support from the New York Community Trust, which has allowed them a prodigious opportunity to work with composer/multi-instrumentalist Tyshawn Sorey.